 Build Your Team to Meet Your Goals

-Another important aspect of real estate investing is having a solid team around you.
+Another important aspect of real estate investing has a solid team around you.
 Your network will be a key piece of the puzzle as you go about achieving your goals.
 Mentors will help you find your way, which is especially important for those who are just getting started.

 Real estate mogul Warren Buffett would advise you to stay within your “circle of competence”.
 You will need other members in your team that have their own circles of competence.